 If your surface is large, such as for a mural, then use a power tool called an angle grinder with a rotary wire brush.
 (Wear gloves and a face shield,

-especially if you haven't used one before, because things like angle grinders and belt sanders can take the hide right off you.)
+especially if you haven't used one before, because things like angle grinders and belt sanders can take the hide right off of you.)
 You can rent power

 tools at places like Home Depot, or you can ask your favorite handyman or handywoman to scour the wall for you.
 The point is that this type of surface